Aliases for RPSA Gene

 GeneCards Summary for RPSA Gene

 RPSA (Ribosomal Protein SA) is a Protein Coding gene.
 Diseases associated with RPSA include Asplenia, Isolated Congenital and Venezuelan Equine Encephalitis.
-Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include ribosome binding.